holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 Press <kbd>Y</kbd> to add another field.

-For this next field you'll want to create a field that will help you associate each particular comment to the post that it is commenting on.
+For this next field you'll want to create a field that will help you associate each particular comment to the post that it's commenting on.
 To do this, the next field in the `comment` entry type will store a reference to a `post`.

 Use the arrow keys to select `ActionHash` as the field type.